Labels by Sign and Label Printer

 “You can probably make it, but you are likely to pay a terrible price,” she states.

 Every day during your commute you are surrounded by visual devices that give you information when you need it.
 From speed limit signs to lane closures, you encounter visual devices that nudge you in the right direction and help you successfully make it to your destination.
-And, it works because humans are visual beings.
+This concept works because humans are visual beings.
 In fact, 50% of human brain function is devoted to finding and interpreting visual information.

 “The visual workplace is about answering all the questions that anyone has related to work: questions about what is known as well as unknown; questions spoken out loud as well as those on a sub-vocal level; questions that are commonplace as well as those so specialized that only a few people think to ask them,” says Dr. Galsworth.